Centrality Metrics

 use_local_checkpoints

 For graphframes only.
 By default, GraphFrames uses persistent checkpoints.
-They are realiable and reduce the errors rate.
+They are reliable and reduce the errors rate.
 The downside of the persistent checkpoints is that they are requiride to set up a checkpointDir in persistent storage like S3 or HDFS.
 By providing use_local_checkpoints=True, user can say GraphFrames to use local disks of Spark' executurs for checkpointing.
 Local checkpoints are faster, but they are less reliable: if the executur lost, for example, is taking by the higher priority job, checkpoints will be lost and the whole job fails.

 storage_level

 The level of storage for intermediate results and the output DataFrame with components.
 By default it is memory and disk deserialized as a good balance between performance and reliability.
-For very big graphs and out-of-core scenarious, using DISK_ONLY may be faster.
+For very big graphs and out-of-core scenarios, using DISK_ONLY may be faster.

 Python API